 Schema-on-read is the recognition that big data is often stored in a raw form based on its production, with the schema needed for organizing (and often cleansing) the data for analytics being applied as the data is queried from the repository.

 A third consequence of big data engineering is often referred to as “moving the processing to the data, not the data to the processing”.
-The implication is that data is too extensive to be queried and moved into another resource for analysis, so the analysis program is instead distributed to the data-holding resources with only the results being aggregated on a different resource.
+The implication is that data is too extensive to be queried and moved into another resource for analysis, so the analysis program is instead distributed to the data-holding resources; with only the results being aggregated on a remote resource.

-<Relationship with MPP>

 A number of additional uses of the buzzword “Big Data” actually refer to changes in analytics as a consequence of the extensiveness of the datasets, which will be discussed in the next section on Data Science.

+At its heart, Big Data refers to the extension of data repositories and processing across horizontally-scaled resources, much in the same way the compute-intensive simulation community embraced massively parallel processing two decades ago.
+By working out methods for communication among resources, the same scaling is now available to data-intensive applications.

 Data Science Definition

 In its purest form, data science is the “Fourth Paradigm” of science; following theory, experiment, and simulation.
 The fourth paradigm is a term coined by the Late Jim Gray to refer to the conduct of data analysis as an empirical science, learning directly from data itself .
 Data science as a paradigm would refer to the formulation of a hypothesis, the collection of the data (new or pre-existing) to address the hypothesis, and the analytical confirmation or denial of the hypothesis (or the determination that additional information or study is needed).
 As in any experimental science, the end result could in fact be that the original hypothesis itself needs to be reformulated.
 The key concept is that data science is an empirical science, performing the scientific process directly on the data.
 Note that the hypothesis may be driven by a business need, or can be the restatement of a business need in terms of a technical hypothesis.